dmjunior/portifolio/README.md

 ## This Project

-Project PORTFOLIO presented no Nanodegree Full Stack Web Developer Program.
+Project PORTFOLIO presented on Nanodegree Full Stack Web Developer Program.

 ## Download and Installation